petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/memory-optimized/mbdsv3-series.md

 - [Share an Azure managed disk](../../../virtual-machines/disks-shared.md)

 #### Table definitions
-- <sup>1</sup>Some sizes support [bursting](../../disk-bursting.md) to temporarily increase disk performance.
-Burst speeds can be maintained for up to 30 minutes at a time.
-- <sup>2</sup>Special Storage refers to either [Ultra Disk](../../../virtual-machines/disks-enable-ultra-ssd.md) or [Premium SSD v2](../../../virtual-machines/disks-deploy-premium-v2.md) storage.
 - Storage capacity is shown in units of GiB or 1024^3 bytes.
-When you compare disks measured in GB (1000^3 bytes) to disks measured in GiB (1024^3) remember that capacity numbers given in GiB may appear smaller.
+When you compare disks measured in GB (1000^3 bytes) to disks measured in GiB (1024^3), remember that capacity numbers given in GiB may appear smaller.
 For example, 1023 GiB = 1098.4 GB.
 - Disk throughput is measured in input/output operations per second (IOPS) and MBps where MBps = 10^6 bytes/sec.
-- Data disks can operate in cached or uncached modes.
-For cached data disk operation, the host cache mode is set to ReadOnly or ReadWrite.
-For uncached data disk operation, the host cache mode is set to None.
+- IOPS/MBps listed here refer to uncached mode for data disks.
-- To learn how to get the best storage performance for your VMs, see [Virtual machine and disk performance](../../../virtual-machines/disks-performance.md).
+- To learn how to get the best storage performance for your VMs, see Virtual machine and disk performance.
+- IOPS spec is defined using common small random block sizes like 4KiB or 8KiB.
+Maximum IOPS is defined as "up-to" and measured using 4KiB random reads workloads.
+- TPUT spec is defined using common large sequential block sizes like 128KiB or 1024KiB.
+Maximum TPUT is defined as "up-to" and measured using 128KiB sequential reads workloads.

 ### [Network](#tab/sizenetwork)